whitewell188/ValidSentence/README.md

 - String starts with a capital letter
 - String has an even number of quotation marks
-- String ends with a period character ."
+- String ends with a period character ."
 - String has no period characters other than the last character
-- Numbers below 13 are spelled out (one, two, "three, etc)
+- Numbers below 13 are spelled out (one, two, "three, etc)

 ## Pre-requisites